Content Editor ‭[2]‬

 • Tenancy Order

-Subsequent amendments were brought to the PDVA in 2004, 2007, 2011 and 2016 so as to provide for protection to all family members living under the same roof, harsher penalties for non-compliance of orders of the Court and for the rehabilitation of perpetrators through counselling amongst others.
+Subsequent amendments were brought to the PDVA in 2004, 2007, 2011 and 2016 so as to provide for protection to all persons living under the same roof, harsher penalties for non-compliance of orders of the Court and for the rehabilitation of perpetrators through counselling amongst others.

 According to the Protection From Domestic Violence Act, domestic violence includes any of the following acts committed by a person against his spouse, a child of his spouse or another person living under the same roof: